mnadeem/FitnesseRunner/README.md

 Jenkins Runner is based on [Java Service Wrapper][jswId]
 ![Java Service Wrapper][jswImageId]

+### FEATURES ###

 ---

+* Pre bundled script which would allow you to manage fitnesse instance in different environments seamlessly
+* Configurations can be changed/added very easily
+* Scripts supports init.d configuration and Windows Service modes
+* Upgrading Fitnesse is just a matter of replacing __fitnesse.jar__ in lib folder
+* you can added other jar (scm jar for example) files easily in the class path
+* _application parameters_ and _jmv parameters_ can configured very easily

 ### DIRECTORY DETAILS ###

+---

 * __data__ ==> This is where Fitnesse will store all the its data.